Engineering and Applied Sciences

 Master of Science (SM)

-In most subjects, the SM degree is awarded for the successful completion at Harvard of eight semester-length (i.e., 4-unit) courses comprising an integrated program of both depth and breadth.
+In most subjects, the SM is awarded for the successful completion of eight semester-length (four-unit) courses comprising an integrated program of both depth and breadth.
 The program is developed in consultation with a field advisor and must be approved by the Committee on Higher Degrees (CHD).
 Students are expected to take as many of the courses as possible from the 200-level courses offered by SEAS.
 At least four of the eight must be SEAS courses, and a maximum of three 100-level courses may be substituted for 200-level offerings with CHD approval.
 (Note that the CHD only rarely approves SM course plans with three 100-level courses; having fewer is preferred.)
 A core of at least five SEAS or FAS 200-level technical courses is expected.
 Depending on the subject of the degree, one 299r, seminar, or other non-technical course may be included with CHD approval.
 Course selection for students in the MS/MBA program is more constrained than in other subjects.
-The SM in Data Science requires successful completion of twelve appropriate semester-length courses at Harvard.
+The SM in data science requires successful completion of twelve appropriate semester-length courses at Harvard.

 Only letter-graded courses may be included in the program.
 All courses must be passed with a grade of C or better, and a B or better average grade must be maintained.
-Detailed requirements are available in the SEAS graduate policies pages.
+Detailed requirements are available on the SEAS graduate policies pages.

 No thesis, foreign language, or general examination is required.
 A thesis option is possible, although not in CSE nor in the MS/MBA program.
 The master's thesis is not recommended for AB/SM students.

 Undergraduates in Harvard College may apply for admission to the AB/SM program (see the section "AB/AM, AB/SM Programs") for the fourth year and are subject to the SM requirements described in the SEAS graduate policies pages.
-The SM in Data Science is not available to AB/SM students.
+The SM in data science is not available to AB/SM students.

 Master of Engineering (ME)